Church Giving Statistics

-Charitable giving statistics show that in the US in 2016, people donated a record-high of $390 billion.
-The largest share of those donations (39%) goes to religion.
-Education, human services and health are the other popular causes with 19%, 15%, and 11%.
+Charitable giving statistics show that in the US in 2019, people donated a record-high of $449.64 billion.
+The largest share of those donations (29%) goes to religion.
+Education follows at 14%, while human services and health are the other popular causes with 12% each.

 3. Individual donations make for the largest share of charitable and church giving in the United States.

-4. People who attend church regularly tend to donate more money on any type of cause.
+4. People who attend church regularly tend to donate more money to any type of cause.

 5. Almost half of church giving comes from credit cards.

 Church charity statistics show that about 49% of all donating to churches comes from credit cards.
 Still, 80% of those who donate to churches carry no credit card debt.
 This is interesting because the credit card debt in America is over $1 trillion.
 These figures, however, show that those who give money are also more careful with their finances.
 More than half (60%) of those who donate to churches would give money digitally.
-Churches that accept online tithing record increased donations by 32%.
+Churches that accept online tithing record a 32% increase in donations.